Charles McGee (pilot): Later life and death

 For his lifelong dedication to aviation, in 2011, McGee was inducted into the National Aviation Hall of Fame.

 In 2018, to celebrate McGee's 99th birthday, businessman and former Air Force pilot Glenn Gonzales took McGee for a flight in a HondaJet, allowing McGee to take the controls of an airplane in flight for the first time in 37 years.
 In April 2019, McGee was honored at the King Arts Complex in Columbus, Ohio.

 In December 2019, for his 100th birthday, McGee flew with a copilot in a Cirrus Vision Jet and a Cessna Citation M2.
 The Cirrus flight took him to Dover Air Force Base, where he was welcomed by the base commander and many airmen, anxious to meet the Tuskegee Airman who helped break down barriers for them.
 He was feted at a lunch hosted at the AOPA National Aviation Community Center where he received awards and accolades from the FAA, the US Senate, the State of Maryland, the city of Frederick, Maryland, and numerous dignitaries.
 Those who flew with the colonel remarked that he handled the airplanes well and with little assistance.

 On February 2, 2020, McGee presented the coin for the coin flip at Super Bowl LIV, alongside three other fellow centenarian World War II veterans.
 Two days later, he was honored by President Trump in-person at the 2020 State of the Union Address with a promotion to brigadier general.

 Also in 2020, McGee appeared in a promotional video for NASA encouraging young people to become astronauts and enroll in the Artemis program.

-McGee died in his sleep on January 16, 2022, at the age of 102.
+McGee died in his sleep on January 16, 2022, at the age of 102, at his home in Bethesda, Maryland.
 He was one of the last surviving Tuskegee Airmen.
 Vice President Kamala Harris, Secretary of Defense Lloyd Austin, New York City Mayor Eric Adams, and Secretary of the United States Air Force General Charles Q. Brown all offered statements in response to his death.
 He was buried in Section 3 at Arlington National Cemetery on June 17, 2022.